5-MAPB: Pharmacodynamics

 5-MAPB has been marketed as a less- or non-neurotoxic alternative to MDMA.
 However, 5-MAPB has been found to be a dose-dependent serotonergic neurotoxin in rodents similarly to MDMA, and might also be a dopaminergic neurotoxin.

 Pharmacokinetics

 Little formal knowledge exists on 5-MAPB.
 It does not form the α-methyldopamine metabolite that contributes to the neurotoxicity of MDMA or MDA.
 A study in rats indicated that the major metabolites of 5-MAPB are 5-APB and 3-carboxymethyl-4-hydroxymethamphetamine.

+Chemistry

+Synthesis

+The chemical synthesis of 5-MAPB has been described.

+Analogues

+Analogues of 5-MAPB include 5-APB, 5-APDB, 5-MAPDB, 6-APB, 6-MAPB, bk-5-MAPB, 5-MBPB, and others.

+History

+5-MAPB was first encountered as a novel designer drug in 2013 and described in the scientific literature in 2014.
+Ezekiel Golan has claimed that he first synthesized 5-MAPB in 2009.